Business

 FAQ

 Most teams keep to one to three objectives per quarter, each with two to four key results.
-Fewer, sharper goals beat a long list, because focus is the whole point of using OKRs in the first place.
+Fewer, sharper goals beat a long list because focus is the whole point of using OKRs.
+Generate a few drafts and pick the objective that matters most for this quarter.